F1 2014 (video game): Reception

 Game Revolution gave the game a positive review with a rating of 4.5 out of 5, stating that its "authentic, fun racing balances accessibility and simulation well", and that "a focus shift from history and F1 melodrama to races alone is a welcome change".
-They also praised the graphics, calling them "superb for PS3/Xbox 360, with impressive weather effects".
+They also praised the graphics, calling them "superb" for PS3/Xbox 360, with "impressive" weather effects.

-The game received a mixed review from Eurogamer, rating it 5 out of 10, citing lack of new features and an uninspiring career mode.
-They also declared "it's a quantifiable step back for the series, saved only by the fact that what's there remains a satisfactory companion piece to this year's season if you're fortunate enough to have a decent steering wheel".
+The game received a mixed review from Eurogamer, rating it 5 out of 10, citing lack of new features and an uninspiring career mode, and considered a step back for the series.

-Hardcore Gamer gave the game a 4 out of 5, saying "F1 2014 plays to its strengths and doesn't get bogged down with clutter.
-While classic F1 races can't be recreated this year, the career mode is a far more diverse and enjoyable experience.
-The racing action is more intense than ever before, leading this to be one of most enjoyable F1 games ever created".
+Hardcore Gamer gave the game a 4 out of 5.
+Although they were critical that the classic F1 races were not recreated for this iteration, they called career mode a far more diverse, intense, and enjoyable experience.

 PC Gamer rated the game 67 out of 100, concluding that "with its fundamentals unchanged and last years foray into classic cars removed, F1 2014 provides very little beyond a perfunctory car and track update".
-They criticised the lack of new major features, sarcastically commenting that "on the back of F1 2014's box under 'new features', there may as well be a picture of a man shrugging apologetically".
+They criticized the lack of new major features, sarcastically commenting that "on the back of F1 2014's box under 'new features', there may as well be a picture of a man shrugging apologetically".